ASIWAJU AND STRATEGIC HUMILITY

 In that book, Kissinger did an analysis of six heads of state in the 20th century who he considered as great leaders.
 They are France’s Charles De Gaulle, Germany’s Conrad Adreneur, America’s Richard Nixon, Singapore’s Lee Kwan Yew, Britain’s Margaret Thatcher and Egypt’s Anwar Sadat.

+Nigeria is currently in a mess both economically and politically.
+We are more divided today than 10 years ago.
+I believe his coming is at the right time because we need a leader who can stabilize and rejuvenate us.

 I recently saw a bit of what is to come.
 First in Port Harcourt when he was invited by Governor Nyesom Wike to do the commissioning of his 12th Bridge and new Courts.
-Gov Wike had asked that Asiwaju’s government should refund money that Rivers had spent on the new bridge and some federal roads in the state.
-Asiwaju’s remark was mostly Solomonic and statesmanly.
+Gov Wike had asked that Asiwaju’s Government should refund money the Rivers had spent on the new bridge and some federal roads in the state.
+Asiwaju’s remark was most Solomonic and statesmanly.
 He said “I owed you nothing”.
 His reason: we still have in place a government headed by President Buhari which must be respected.

 Also, we have seen a plethora of project commissionings by President Buhari which many expected he would attend beside the incumbent leader.
 But he chose to avoid them in what clearly is borne out of strategic humility in not wanting to share the glory with the incumbent as the latter deserves his shine and glory.